quinnliu/CV/README.md

 My competencies are in [drawing](https://github.com/quinnliu/CV/blob/master/portfolio/artwork.md) & [coding AGI](https://github.com/WalnutiQ/wAlnut).
 Learning about relationships & physics.

 ## JOB INTEREST
+I want to solve the hardest problems at your startup using 100+ mental models.

 Currently looking for a full time leader/product/full stack or iOS role at a startup that either involves large scale BMI, ANI, or miniature hardware(the smaller the better).

 ## LIFE PHILOSOPHY